valerionew/unisolder-notes/README.md

 Footprints for the SOT223 components are also compatible with DPAK packages.

 ### Connectors
-These are the part numbers for the connectors i've used.
+These are the part numbers for the connectors I've used.
 I was able to crimp all of them with a single tool: **NEWBRAND NB-8160-04**

 #### J1, J7
 Cable connector: MOLEX 039013022 555702R1